Tmall Logo

 Tmall Logo 2012

 London-based studio Superunion designed most of Tmall’s visual identity, including the color scheme, mascot, and wordmark.
 The specialists drew inspiration from the phrase “sky cat” (Tian Mao), so they built a branding around the image of a personified cat.
-They decided to turn him into a conductor for the clients of the marketplace.
+They decided to turn him into a conductor for the marketplace’s clients.

 The custom-drawn logo featured a dark red rectangle.
 A black cat’s head occupied the lower part, but not all, but only its top with large ears, a triangular nose, and round white eyes, inside of which were vertical pupils.
 The head was extended horizontally.
-In the center of the square is a white inscription made up of two characters and the address of the e-commerce website: “TMALL.COM.”
-The hieroglyphs denoted the Chinese name of the brand: Tian Mao.
+In the center of the square is a white inscription consisting of two characters and the e-commerce website address: “TMALL.COM.”
+The hieroglyphs denoted the brand’s Chinese name: Tian Mao.

 2014 – 2017